scalable-web-systems/spring-22/README.md

 git clone https://github.com/scalable-web-systems/images.git
 ```

+Make a new branch with the name of branch being your github username.

 Step 2:

 Add your image to the folder that corresponds to the semester, at the time of writing this guide and for this example the folder is spring-22.